Get started with customer relationship management tools

 Share with your stakeholders

-Key stakeholders need to know why the roll out is happening and what it means to them.
+Key stakeholders will need to know why the roll-out is happening and what it means to them.
 It’s important to let them know the positive impact your new CRM will have on them.

-Show that this tool will make jobs easier and operations more efficient, while driving sales and boosting the organisation’s reputation.
+Show that this tool will make their jobs easier and operations more efficient.
+Point out how it will help to drive sales and boost the business’s reputation.

 Map your data